Nelson-AM/Nelson-AM.github.io/_posts/2022-03-29-TIL-about-email-security-and-authentication.md

 ---
 layout: post
-title: "TIL (a thing or two) about email security and authentication"
+title: "TIL (A Thing or Two) About Email Security and Authentication"
 date: 2022-03-29 12:00:00
 categories: blog
 tags: email security